Fahim9083/COIT20246-Journal-Fahim-Hasan/week09.md

 **Simple explanation**

-The RasMan service runs with very high privileges (SYSTEM).
-It does not check properly whether the person asking it to do something is allowed to.
-An attacker who already has a normal, low-privilege account on the computer can exploit this to gain SYSTEM rights and take full control of the machine.
-It is rated High rather than Critical because the attacker must already be logged in locally, so it cannot be exploited directly over the internet.
-However, Microsoft reported that it was being exploited before a patch was available (a zero-day), and it was added to CISA's Known Exploited Vulnerabilities catalogue.
+Extremely high privileges are used by the RasMan service (SYSTEM).
+It improperly determines whether the person requesting the action is permitted to do so.
+This can be used by an attacker who already has a regular, low-privilege account on the computer to obtain SYSTEM rights and take over the entire system.
+Because the attacker must already be logged in locally in order to exploit it directly over the internet, it is graded High rather than Critical.
+It was added to CISA's Known Exploited Vulnerabilities collection when Microsoft revealed that it was being exploited prior to the release of a fix (a zero-day).

 **Detection and mitigation**